Engineering-Research-and-Development/iotagent-opcua/doc/manuals/user_and_programmers_manual.md

 To define commands attributes:
 * set the command object in commands section array of type object
 * set the mapping object in mappings array of contextSubscriptions (object_id is the parent object of the method)

+To define poll commands:
+* set polling to true to enable or to false to disable poll commands
+* set polling Daemon Frequency and Expiration in ms
+* set polling-commands-timer in ms to execute che poll commands automatically

 In order to clarify, see the following example: